 This submetric is based on the total number of co-dominant native plant species endemic to vernal pools that occur in the AA.
+All "vpi" from Appendix 1 are endemic species.
+Use best professional judgment to decide if others are endemic to vernal pools in the region.
+Generalists are not usually endemic even regionally.
 For Vernal Pool Systems, this metric is assessed for all the replicate pools combined.